ajw287/blur_box/README.md

    <img src="./docs/images/blurred_username.png" alt="blurred screen image" width="300" title="blurred screen image">
 </p>
 A *simple* blurred window to hide URIs, usernames etc while recording video or screencasting.
-Note the blurred screen does not update automatically, when using "Reload" the screen is displayed momentarily.
-'Blur box' can be dragged around or set to 'quick kill' mode.
+Note the blurred screen does not update automatically, right-click and select "Reload" to refresh - N.B. the screen is displayed momentarily if you do this.
+With left-click 'Blur box' can be dragged around or if set to 'quick kill' mode this will remove the box.

 ```
 options: